GREAT

 that will cover such items as the discovery of Iron at the Straights of

-GREAT Lakes Ladies: Meet some special ladies
+Lakes Ladies: Meet some special ladies Abigail Becker,

-old; and Harriet Colfax, who manned the Michigan City Light
+Colfax, who manned the Michigan City Light for more than 40

-for more than 40 years to name a few!
+years to name a few!
 Companion

 book available.